Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

 \subsection{Period-luminosity relations}

-The radial fundamental and low-order p-modes probe the stellar mean density.
-For a given type of pulsator this translates into a dependency of the frequency on the luminosity.
-In earlier works on \bceph{} stars several authors attempted to find a period-luminosity relation \citep[e.g.][]{Blaauw1953, Jakate1980, Waelkens1981} similar to the one in Cepheid variables \citep{Leavitt1912}.
+Radial and low-order non-radial p-modes probe the internal density of a star.
+For a given type of pulsator this translates into a connection between a mode's frequency and the luminosity as established for Cepheids by \citet{Leavitt1912}.
+For the $\delta\,$Sct stars, which are situated in the low-luminosity part of the classical instability strip, this also gives rise to a period-luminosity relation \citep{DeRidder2023} but it is not so clean as the one found for Cepheids because a fraction of these p-mode pulsators have a dominant non-radial mode \citep{Ziaali2019}.

+While the $\delta\,$Sct stars occupy a small region in mass and radius, this is not the case for the $\beta\,$Cep stars.
+Given their large spread in mass and radius along the main sequence, one does not expect a clear period-luminosity relation for this class as a whole.
+Nevertheless, several authors attempted to find such a relation in the past \citep[e.g.][]{Blaauw1953, Jakate1980, Waelkens1981}.
 However, the uncertain mode identifications led to a large scatter in these relations \citep[see review by][]{Lesh1978}.

-As we now possess complete mode identifications of tens of \bceph{} stars, we can select the stars pulsating in modes that probe the mean density and fit a period luminosity relations to them.
-In Fig.~\ref{fig:pl}, we show them in the $\log P$-$\log L/L_\sun$ plane colour coded by their mode degree.
-Using a linear regression, we arrive at a period luminosity relation for each set of pulsators:
+Here we show the relations and their scatter occurring for our sample of $\beta\,$Cep star when using only those with identified pulsation modes.
+Figure~\ref{fig:pl} shows the period-luminosity relations in the $\log P$-$\log L/L_\sun$ plane, colour-coded by the mode degree.
+Using a linear regression, we arrived at a period luminosity relation for each sub-set of pulsators according to their dominant mode: